nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 [CloudFlare][] and [GitHub Pages][].
 This only works for static sites.

-If your site is more complicated and needs a database or dynamic functionality, then look at my other post about [the OpenShift solution][free-https].
+If your site is more complicated and needs a database or dynamic functionality, or you need an SHA-1 fallback certificate (explained below) then look at my other post about [the OpenShift solution][free-https].
 However, if a static site works for you, read on.